-our years ago, when Steve P.'s wife gave birth to their daughter, Julie, he made a promise to F them both.
-"I vowed to be there for them-for all the good times and the not-so-good times,"
+our years ago, Julie P. made a promise to her husband and kids.
+"I vowed to be there F for them-for all the good times and the notso-good times," recalls the 46-year-old social media specialist.

-recalls the 46-year-old IT specialist.
-It was a big promise for Steve, who had lost his own father to a heart attack when Steve was just 11 years old.
-"I never knew my grandfather, because he died from heart disease before I was born, and I had an uncle who had a serious heart attack at a young age, as well."
-Knowing his family and personal history-Steve had struggled to manage both high blood pressure and high cholesterol levels for years-put him at risk, he immediately made a doctor's appointment when he started having strange symptoms five years ago.
+It was a big promise for Julie, who had lost her own mother to a heart attack when Julie was just 11 years old.
+"I never knew my grandfather, because he died from heart disease before I was born, and I had an aunt who had a serious heart attack at a young age, as well."

+Knowing her family and personal history-Julie had struggled to manage both high blood pressure and high cholesterol levels for years-put her at risk, she immediately made a doctor's appointment when she started having strange symptoms five years ago.